 Our global community grows and stays connected through webinars, workshops, and meet-ups.
 Members of our community share their work with each other to learn new technologies, teaching approaches, and impactful projects.

-The Fab I Can Statements are a formative assessment tool that measures achievement and the digital fabrication learning experience intended for K-12.
+The Fab I Can Statements are an assessment framework that teachers can use to measure achievement in the K-12 digital fabrication learning experience.

 Meetup: Social Emotional Learning June 2020

 Virtual Workshop: 3D Design Workflows, May 2020

 Community Participants: Daniel Smithwick, Danielle Martin, and Katy Perry

 Virtual Workshop: Engineering Design – Cardboard Containers, April 2020

 Community Participants: Aidan Mullaney, Alethea Campbell, Liz Whitewolf, Brian Purvis, and Andrea Lang.